 The one thing that used to bring us the most stress was transporting the dogs in the car.
 We used to put them in their crate in the back seat and stop frequently to let them stretch their legs, eat, and go to the bathroom.
 It wasn’t a pleasant way to travel.
 It would add hours to the drive and they would sometimes get upset stomachs from the road.

 After a few drives, we decided to set up the backseat as a dog travel-zone.
 The first thing we did was invest in a Kurgo Bench Seat Cover (it’s only $36 so it’s not a huge investment).
 I settled on the Kurgo car seat cover for a few main reasons:

 - It’s the right size, seemed sturdy, and was waterproof (bonus!)

 - Two large pockets for extra storage (for food, treats, toys, etc)

 - Velcro openings for seatbelt use

+It was the fact that it was waterproof and had openings for seatbelt use that were the deciding factors.
 The Kurgo Bench Seat Cover was way more sturdy on our bench seat than I expected it would be.
 It latches over the headrests, under the seat, and behind the seat (through the trunk) for maximum attachment.
 I had been concerned my wiggly little dogs would knock it off the seat but they don’t stand a chance.

 It has made traveling with the pups, even just a quick trip to PetSmart, so much easier!
 My car stays clean, the dogs are safe, and everyone is happier out of the crate.
-Now, to recap (and add a few more details)